skywarth/annals-of-disco/privacy/issues.md

 ### Favicon
 Set cookies and unique identifiers by setting a series of favicon redirects etc. 0101000, you got it.

+### FLoC by Google

+Yet another illusion whereas it is claimed that this new way of tracking (rather than cookies) is more private.
+And of course its bs.
+Options shouldn't be old tracking (cookies) vs new tracking (FLoC).
+It should be tracking or no tracking.
+The way it is presented could be sensed as deceptive on it's own.

 # Smart Phone

 ### Forced data extraction